HiCamel/hugoSite/content/posts/Thoughts on Automating my Life.md

 In my personal life, I set timers on things such as lighting, air conditioning and vacuuming (robot vacuum).
 You could also think of a dishwasher, washing machine and dryers as another form of automation (although they are less exotic).

-In my work life, I write scripts to process data, perform actions aganst files (such as compression and modifications), use cron to run scripts on a timer, and to pull information about the computers that I administer (for monitoring purposes).
+In my work life, I write scripts to process data, perform actions against files (such as compression and modifications), use cron to run scripts on a timer, and to pull information about the computers that I administer (for monitoring purposes).